awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

 ## Create a key pair using a third\-party tool and import the public key to Amazon EC2<a name="how-to-generate-your-own-key-and-import-it-to-aws"></a>

-Instead of using Amazon EC2 to create your key pair, you can create an RSA or ED25519 key pair by using a third\-party tool, and then import the public key to Amazon EC2\.
+Instead of using Amazon EC2 to create your key pair, you can create an RSA key pair by using a third\-party tool, and then import the public key to Amazon EC2\.

 **Requirements for key pairs**
-+ Supported types: RSA and ED25519\.
++ Supported types: RSA\.
 Amazon EC2 does not accept DSA keys\.
   + Note that ED25519 keys are not supported for Windows instances, EC2 Instance Connect, and EC2 Serial Console\.
 + Supported formats:
   + OpenSSH public key format